Christ-Mind-Teachings/cmi-acol/_dialog/chap11.md

 title: "Chapter 11: The Return to Unity and the End of Thought As You Know It"
 ---

-11.1 We haven’t, here, been talking of the art of thought, but of the use of thought.
+11.1 We haven’t, here, been talking of the *art* of thought, but of the *use* of thought.
 You use thought to solve problems, apply thought to intellectual puzzles, focus your thoughts in order to make up your mind.
 You make lists of your thoughts so you don’t forget what they remind you to do, you order your thoughts to communicate effectively, you take note of your thoughts and you take notes on the thoughts of others.

-11.2 You might even consider this Dialogue the written notes of my thoughts.
+11.2 You might even consider this Dialogue the written notes of *my* thoughts.
 In this one example can you not see the fallacy inherent in all the others?
 To think of these Dialogues in this way, dear brothers and sisters, is insane.
 To think of the thought or idea of God by which you were created as the same type of thought I have just described would be insane.
 Are you willing any longer to see me as a lecturer, or even as a great teacher?
 Am I but a giver of information from whom another is capable of taking notes?
 You think it is only the content of your thoughts that differentiate you from others.
 Do you think the same is true of you and me?
-It is that you think that differentiates you from me, not our content, which is one and the same.
+It is *that* you think that differentiates you from me, not our content, which is one and the same.

-11.3 You might imagine that the way you think is so different from the way I think that they are incomparable.
+11.3 You might imagine that the *way* you think is so different from the *way* I think that they are incomparable.
 But thinking is not an accurate description of what I do, or of what occurs in unity.
-I am and I extend what I am.
+I *am* and I extend what I am.
 This dialogue is that extension.
 God’s idea of you extended and became you and me and all the sons and daughters of creation.

 11.4 In the opening page of this Dialogue I said that you give and you receive from the well of spirit.
 True giving and receiving is of unity.
 True giving and receiving is not of the separated thought of the separated thought system of the separated self.
-Your acceptance of the concepts in A Treatise on the Art of Thought was but a beginning to the total rejection of thought as you know it that must now occur in order to go on to creation of the new.
+Your acceptance of the concepts in “A Treatise on the Art of Thought” was but a beginning to the total rejection of thought as you know it that must now occur in order to go on to creation of the new.
 You create the new from, and in, unity.

-11.5 Your thoughts are the last bastion of your separated self, the fertile ground, still, of your individuality, your testimony that you believe you are still on your own, and that you still desire to be, for only here, in this area of your individuality, do you believe you make your contributions to the world.
+11.5 Your thoughts are the last bastion of your separated self, the fertile ground, still, of your individuality, your testimony that you believe you are still *on your own*, and that you still desire to be, for only here, in this area of your individuality, do you believe you make your contributions to the world.
 Your desire to make a contribution—to help to make new the world that you have known—has been enhanced and amplified by what you have learned.
 You know you have been called and that a contribution has been asked of you.
-And so your mighty thoughts have turned their focus on this problem and attacked it as they attack all problems to be solved.
+And so your mighty thoughts have turned their focus on this *problem* and attacked it as they attack all problems to be solved.
 The idea of making a contribution has begun to receive the attention of your thoughts.
 The hope of answering your call and fulfilling your promise has lit a bonfire in your heart and begun a stampede of thoughts within your mind.
 Again, is this not what we spoke of in the beginning of this Dialogue?
 What was spoken of as your desire to prepare?

 11.6 Let me ask you a question.
 Do you think desire will still be with you when you have achieved what you have desired?
 Is it not possible to conceive of a time in which desire will no longer serve you, just as learning now no longer serves you?
 If you reach a state of full acceptance of who you are, and in that state, fully accept that your contribution is being made, will desire still be with you?

 11.7 The way to achieve this state is through acceptance that it is already accomplished.
 And yet, as soon as your thoughts begin to accept this, many of you reverse the direction of your thoughts and turn to ideas of what you still need to do to accomplish your calling, to make your contribution.
 Such is the way of the mind, the way of the thoughts of the mind.

-11.8 Now I return you to your idea of how these words have come to you, for if you can fully accept the way in which these words have been given and received, you will see that you can fully accept the way of unity.
+11.8 Now I return you to your idea of how these words have come to you, for if you can fully accept the way in which these words have been given and received, you will see that you can fully accept the *way* of unity.

 11.9 You have been told you give and you receive from the well of spirit.
 What might this mean?
 How might this relate to the giving and receiving of these words?
 To the discussion we have been having about the body and the elevation of the self of form?
 How might this relate to your desire to make a contribution and answer your calling?
 How does this relate to your desire to know what to do?

 11.10 These answers lie within you, at the heart or center of your Self, as do all answers.
 Your desire to make of me a teacher is the same as